 - Add a pinch of salt and pepper to season the beef – you can add more after you taste the completed recipe later

-- Now add to the beef, the chili powder, paprika, cumin, and cayenne
+- To the beef add the chili powder, paprika, cumin, and cayenne

 - Stir the mixture so the spices start to release some oil and become fragrant (about 3minutes)

-- Add the tomato paste and the Worcestershire sauce and cook for about 3minutes to cook out any raw flavor from the tomato paste
+- Add the tomato paste and cook for about 3 minutes, stirring to distribute the tomato paste

-- Once the chili comes to a boil, reduce the heat to medium low and let the chili simmer for at least 15minutes – you want some of the water to evaporate but the chili shouldn’t become too dry
+- Bring the chili to a bubble reduce the heat to medium low and let the chili simmer for at least 20 minutes, allowing some of the liquid to evaporate

 - Remove the roasted veggies from the oven and add them to the pot of chili

-- If there is a lot of liquid in the chili pot you can reduce the heat to medium low again and let it simmer – the more you let the chili simmer, the tastier it will be!
+- If there is a lot of liquid in the chili pot you can continue to let the chili simmer over low heat

 - Serve the chili with your favorite toppings